apereo/cas/docs/cas-server-documentation/installation/Memcached-Ticket-Registry.md

 All of the cache nodes in the cluster maintain a list of metadata about all of the other nodes.
 This metadata is updated whenever nodes are added or removed from the cluster.

+Support is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>
     <groupId>org.apereo.cas</groupId>